JuliAlchemDev/FM-Recipe-page/README.md

 ## My process

 1. **Implementing Semantic HTML and BEM Naming**

 While building the HTML structure, I focused on keeping it semantic and accessible.
 At first, I used `<th>` for both the nutrition names and values to emphasize the numbers, but later realized it wasn’t correct — only the row headers should use `<th>`.
 I also learned the importance of adding `scope="row"` for accessibility.

 For BEM naming, I initially used section-specific classes like `recipe-card__nutrition-title` or `recipe-card__instructions-title`, but that limited reusability.
 I refactored them into a shared class, `recipe-card__sub-title`, which keeps the code cleaner and easier to scale.

-2. **Responsive images (mobile-first approach)**
+2. **Responsive Images (Mobile-First Approach)**

-While adding images, I created multiple files for mobile, tablet, desktop, and high-resolution screens.
-I implemented `srcset` and `sizes` attributes to ensure responsive loading, and added `width` and `height` attributes to preserve layout and prevent content shifts.
-I’ll finalize the responsive behavior once the styles are applied so the images match their container widths accurately.
+While adding images, I created multiple files for **mobile, tablet, desktop, and high-resolution** screens.
+I implemented `srcset` and `sizes` attributes to ensure responsive image loading and added `width` and `height` attributes to prevent layout shifts (CLS).

-Problems:

-1. Stuck with table's tr border-bottom

-...
+I’ll finalize responsive behavior later when all styles are in place to ensure images fit their containers perfectly.

+### Problems & To-Dos

+1. Got stuck styling the table’s `tr` border — couldn’t quite match the spacing between text and line, so it goes to the **to-do list**.
+2. Had trouble customizing list markers, so I used a `<p>` wrapper and styled bullets and numbers using `::before` and `counter(step)` — my first time using CSS counters!
+3. Will need to polish small details later (like cleaning unused CSS and fine-tuning spacing).

 ### What I learned

-...
+- The importance of correct use of `<th>` and `scope` for accessibility.
+- How to handle **responsive images** with `srcset` and `sizes`.
+- How to simulate custom list markers with pseudo-elements and counters.
+- The value of keeping all design tokens (colors, fonts, spacing) as **CSS variables** for scalability.
+- Practiced a **mobile-first** workflow and layout building using Grid and relative units.

 ### Built with